 Jamie is director of the Eddy Foundation, which focuses on wildlands preservation, organic agriculture, and biodiversity issues, and works with Black Kettle Farm, an evolving pilot wild farm.

-Vance is California Director of the National Forest Foundation which engages Americans in community-based and national programs that promote the health and public enjoyment of the 193-million-acre National Forest System, and administers private gifts of funds and land for the benefit of the National Forests.
-He has focused on the nexus between agriculture and conservation in California and Latin America for almost three decades.
+Vance is a wildlands climate adaptation consultant.
+Previously he was California Director of the National Forest Foundation and led the Landowner Stewardship Program for Audubon California.
+He has focused on the nexus between agriculture and conservation in California and Latin America for three decades.